 My son, Jacob, who is in now in his senior year at Oak Mountain High School, plays football and wrestles for the Eagles.
 Unfortunately, at the beginning of the 2018 football season Jacob experienced a severe contact injury.
 During practice while his leg was planted, a teammate rolled into the side of his leg, resulting in a severe, left knee injury.

-My son, Jaden, a senior at Homewood High School, was injured during summer football practice in late June, 2018.
-Jaden was participating in 7-on-7 drills as a defensive back and was covering a receiver.
+In June of 2018, my son, Jaden, was injured during summer football practice.
+Jaden, who was a senior at Homewood High School at the time, was participating in 7-on-7 drills as a defensive back and was covering a receiver.
 When Jaden went to plant his left foot, he felt his left knee buckle.

 PHOTO CREDIT: Scott Clause (USA TODAY Network)